Incoming Transfer Students

 Welcome transfer students!
-Did you know that over half of our graduates transferred to the University of Utah from another institution?
-We highly value the diverse perspectives that transfer students bring to our community and we are glad you are considering joining us to complete your Bachelor’s degree in Mechanical Engineering.
+Did you know that over half of our graduates have at least one semester of credit from a transfer institution?
+We highly value the differing viewpoints that transfer students bring to our community and we are glad you are considering joining us to complete your Bachelor’s degree in Mechanical Engineering.
 Click on the tabs below for more information.

 Step One